EngineerBetter/bosh-concourse-setup/README.md

 - Deployment of a new BOSH Director using bosh-init
 - Deployment of a new Concourse cluster, or standalone server

-Terraform is used to setup the base network and security infrastructure.
+Terraform is used to setup the base network and security infrastructure, including an ELB for Concourse.

 Requirements
 -----